-In May of 1968, the Small Faces released their final LP, ‘Ogdens’ Nut Gone Flake’ — putting an exclamation point at the end of their short, but stimulating sentence of a career.
+In May 1968, the Small Faces released their final LP, Ogdens’ Nut Gone Flake, putting an end to their short but stimulating career.

-Side one ends with the somewhat campy, music hall style of ‘Lazy Sunday,’ where Marriott sings in an exaggerated cockney accent as he tells tales of suburbia.
-The song was released as a single prior to the LP, and reached the No. 2 spot on the UK charts.
-“We didn’t want to release ‘Lazy Sunday’ as a single,” said Marriott in the book ‘The Young Mods’ Forgotten Story,’ “even though we virtually knew it would be a hit.
-We didn’t want those gimmicky things to be a trademark.”
+Side one ends with the campy music hall-inspired “Lazy Sunday,” featuring Marriott in an exaggerated cockney accent.
+The song was released as a single before the album came out and made it to No. 2 on the U.K. chart.
+“We didn’t want to release [it] as a single even though we virtually knew it would be a hit,” Marriott recalled in The Young Mods’ Forgotten Story.
+“We didn’t want those gimmicky things to be a trademark.”

 After the universal impact of the Beatles’ landmark Sgt.
 Pepper’s Lonely Hearts Club Band the previous year, albums were no longer just a collection of songs.
 Almost everything headed for conceptual territory, and Marriott and Lane wondered if they could the hold the interest of fans for two sides.
 So, they reserved side two of Ogdens’ Nut Gone Flake for the concept, a fairy tale of sorts about a character named “Happiness Stan” and his search for half of the moon.
 “Every band at that point were trying to keep up with or go one better than everybody else with new sounds,” recalled producer Glyn Johns.
 “It was a very exploratory period, breaking out from the use of very standard instruments and recording techniques.”